toddsierens/s0urcio/README.md

 ```
 ### javascript

-javascript is the fully-fledged programming language and it will be where all of the memory is help client-side.
+javascript is the fully-fledged programming language and it will be where all of the logic is executed, and where all of the memory is held client-side.
 If we gain access to the correct scope of javascript we can see all variables that are currently being stored client-side. e.g.
 ```
 function a(t, n, i) {
     var a = new Date;